Brendan Rodgers Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.87).
+- The Twins pitching staff is No. 1 in MLB with a collective 9.7 strikeouts per nine innings.

-- Twins pitchers combine to surrender 189 total home runs at a rate of 1.2 per game (to rank 14th in baseball).
+- The Twins' 3.88 team ERA ranks sixth across all league pitching staffs.

-- The 32-year-old right-hander pitched in relief in his last outing this season, one of 65 appearances so far.
+- The righty's most recent appearance came on Tuesday against the Oakland Athletics, when he tossed five scoreless innings while giving up two hits.

-- In 65 games this season, he has put up a 3.03 ERA and averages 8.6 strikeouts per nine innings while opposing batters are hitting .184 against him.
+- In 25 games this season, the 28-year-old has a 3.53 ERA and 9 strikeouts per nine innings, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.